jedisct1/go-hpke-compact/README.md

 Suites are currently limited to `X25519-HKDF-SHA256` / `HKDF-SHA-256` / `{AES-{128,256}-GCM, CHACHA20-POLY1305}`; these are very likely to be the most commonly deployed ones for a forseable future.

-## Important

-HPKE requires parties to take turns in order to encrypt messages.
-A party should never encrypt new messages before having decrypted all the messages from the other party.

 ## Usage

 ### Suite instantiation